-- A metal found naturally in the environment as well as in manufactured products. - Prior to 1980 the major sources of Pb were cars and trucks.
-As a result, the EPA removed Pb from motor vehicle gasoline, resulting in a 95% decline of Pb emissions between 1980 and 1999. - Today, the major sources of Pb are ore and metals processing (e.g. lead smelters) and leaded aviation gasoline. - Depending on the level of exposure, Pb can adversely affect the nervous system, kidney function, immune system, reproductive and developmental systems, and the cardiovascular system.
+- Pb is a metal found naturally in the environment as well as in manufactured products. - Prior to 1980, the major sources of Pb were on-road vehicles.
+As a result, the EPA removed Pb from motor vehicle gasoline, resulting in a 95% decline in Pb emissions between 1980 and 1999. - Today, the major sources of Pb are ore and metals processing (e.g., lead smelters). - Depending on the level of exposure, Pb can adversely affect the nervous system, kidney function, immune system, reproductive and developmental systems and the cardiovascular system.

-Note that lead is both a criteria pollutant and a HAP, and an Emission Factor (EF) is commonly provided in both the criteria pollutant and speciated HAPs tables within this document.
-Care should be taken to avoid the overestimation of this pollutant from duplication of these EFs.
-For a current list of the NAAQS for the criteria pollutants, refer to the CFR, specifically, 40 CFR 50.
+Note that lead is both a criteria pollutant and HAP, and an Emission Factor (EF) is commonly provided in both the criteria pollutant and speciated HAPs tables within this Guide.
+Care should be taken to avoid the overestimation of this pollutant caused by duplicating emissions estimates using the same Pb EFs from the criteria pollutant and speciated HAPs tables provided.
+For a current list of the NAAQS for the criteria pollutants, refer to 40 CFR 50.

-Since ozone is not directly emitted into the air, but rather is created through photochemical reactions involving NO_X and VOCs, and because PM may be the result of the release of primary pollutants or the formation of secondary pollutants, this document provides EFs for a list of criteria pollutants that differ slightly from those regulated by the NAAQS.
-The list of "criteria pollutants" for emissions inventory purposes includes the following:
+Also, note that O3 is not directly emitted into the air, but is created through photochemical reactions involving NO_X and VOCs, and PM may be the result of the release of primary pollutants or the formation of secondary pollutants.
+Therefore, this Guide provides EFs for a list of criteria pollutants which differ slightly from those regulated by the NAAQS.
+The list of "criteria pollutants" for emissions inventory purposes are reported as those shown below:

 - CO

 - NO_X

 - PM10

 - PM{2.5}

-- SO_X
+- \bullet SO_X

 - VOCs

 - Pb

-1.4.2 Hazardous Air Pollutants (HAPs)
+1.3.2 Hazardous Air Pollutants (HAPs)

 According to the EPA, "Toxic air pollutants, also known as HAPs, are those pollutants that are known or suspected to cause cancer or other serious health effects, such as reproductive effects or birth defects, or adverse environmental effects."
-Section 112(b) of the CAA provides an initial list of HAPs, which includes specific chemical compounds and compound classes.
+Section 112(b) of the CAA provided an initial list of HAPs including specific chemical compounds and compound classes.
 The EPA is charged with the periodic review and revision of this list and has established procedures for both "listing" and "delisting" compounds.
-A total of 189 compounds were on the original

-HAP list, though four compounds have since been removed: Hydrogen Sulfide in December 1991, Caprolactam in June 1996 (61FR30816), Ethylene Glycol Monobutyl Ether (EGBE) in November 2004 (69FR69320), and Methyl Ethyl Ketone (MEK) in December 2005 (70FR75047).
+A total of 189 compounds were on the original HAP list, though four compounds have since been removed: Hydrogen Sulfide in December 1991, Caprolactam in June 1996 (61FR30816), Ethylene Glycol Monobutyl Ether (EGBE) removed from the "glycol ethers" category in November 2004 (69FR69320), and Methyl Ethyl Ketone (MEK) in December 2005 (70FR75047).
+The most current list of HAPs available at the time of this writing is provided at the end of this Guide, in APPENDIX A - EPA HAP LIST.

-1.4.3 Greenhouse Gases (GHGs)
+1.3.3 Greenhouse Gases (GHGs)

 Global climate change is becoming one of the most important issues of the 21st century.
-Some GHGs, such as carbon dioxide (CO_2), occur naturally and are emitted to the atmosphere through natural processes and human activities.
+Some GHGs, such as CO_2 , are emitted to the atmosphere through both naturally occurring processes as well as human activities.
 Other GHGs (e.g., fluorinated gases) are created and emitted solely through human activities.
-The principal GHGs that enter the atmosphere because of human activities are CO_2 , methane (CH4), nitrous oxide (N2O), and fluorinated gases.
+The principal GHGs emitted to the atmosphere through human actions are CO_2 , methane (CH_4), nitrous oxide (N_2O_1), and fluorinated gases.